blnaxblachbl/tit-ui/docs/introduction.md

 # Welcome to the TIT-UI lib!

-TIT-UI is a simple library that contains a set of UI components, functions, Form creating and global state managment functionality.
+TIT-UI is a simple library that contains a set of UI components, functions and global state managment functionality.

 ## Documentation
-You can see all [Documentation here](https://blnaxblachbl.github.io/tit-ui-docs)
+You can see all [Documentation here](https://tit-ui.github.io/docs)

 ## Instalation
 To install lib open your project in command line and run: